Domestic turkey: Cooking

 Both fresh and frozen turkeys are used for cooking; as with most foods, fresh turkeys are generally preferred, although they cost more.
 Around holiday seasons, high demand for fresh turkeys often makes them difficult to purchase without ordering in advance.
-For the frozen variety, the large size of the turkeys typically used for consumption makes defrosting them a major endeavor: a typically sized turkey will take several days to properly defrost.
+For the frozen variety, the large size of the turkeys typically used for consumption makes defrosting them a major endeavor : a typically sized turkey will take several days to properly defrost.

 Turkeys are usually baked or roasted in an oven for several hours, often while the cook prepares the remainder of the meal.
 Sometimes, a turkey is brined before roasting to enhance flavor and moisture content.
 This is necessary because the dark meat requires a higher temperature to denature all of the myoglobin pigment than the white meat (which is very low in myoglobin), so that fully cooking the dark meat tends to dry out the breast.
 Brining makes it possible to fully cook the dark meat without drying the breast meat.
 Turkeys are sometimes decorated with turkey frills prior to serving.

 In some areas, particularly the American South, turkeys may also be deep fried in hot oil (often peanut oil) for 30 to 45 minutes by using a turkey fryer.
 Deep frying turkey has become something of a fad, with hazardous consequences for those unprepared to safely handle the large quantities of hot oil required.

 Turkey litter for fuel

-Although most commonly used as fertilizer, turkey litter (droppings mixed with bedding material, usually wood chips) is used as a fuel source in electric power plants.
-One such plant in western Minnesota provides 55 megawatts of power using 500,000 tons of litter per year.
-The plant began operating in 2007.
+Although most commonly used as fertilizer, turkey litter (droppings mixed with bedding material, usually wood chips) has been used as a fuel source in electric power plants.
+One such plant in western Minnesota provided 55 megawatts of power using 500,000 tons of litter per year.
+The plant, known as Fibrominn, operated from 2007 to 2018, closing due to being unable to compete commercially with low-carbon sources of renewable energy.